 Fewer vs. Less

-The worksheet explains the correct use of "fewer" and "less" in making comparisons.
-Exercises give students with the opportunity of writing complete sentences using "fewer than" and "less than" correctly.
+The first worksheet explains the correct use of "fewer" and "less" in making comparisons.
+Both worksheets give students the opportunity of writing complete sentences using "fewer than" and "less than" correctly.

 Click the link below to download the free PDF worksheet.